PdxCodeGuild/class_pangolin/0 Intro/7 - Version Control.md

 `git push <remote> <branch>` pushes the changes to the remote repository

-`get pull` pulls changes from the remote repository
+`git pull` pulls changes from the remote repository

 `git diff` view the difference between the last commit and your working directory